LeonhardSchwertfeger/GenAI-PoD/README.md

 > This software is provided “as is” without any warranty of reliability,
 > functionality, or fitness for a specific purpose.
 Any use, especially in
 > production environments, is at your own risk.
 Automated interactions may
-> violate the terms of service of OpenAI, Spreadshirt, Redbubble, remove.bg, or
+> violate the terms of service of OpenAI, Spreadshirt, Redbubble, or
 > bigjpg.com—always check them beforehand.
 This project is an unofficial tool,
 > not affiliated with or endorsed by these platforms.
 The authors assume no
 > liability for policy breaches, account suspensions, financial losses, legal